bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 In the **external database detail** view, you can see all configurations from the selected external database.
+You can test if the configuration works and a connection to this database can be established, when you click on the :guilabel:`Arrow` button.
 If you click on the :guilabel:`Pencil` button you notice that you can't edit those configurations here.
 But you see a snippet from the :ref:`app-yaml` file, how the configuration above would look like.

 .. note::
     It could be that the configurations here are not the same as they are configured on the